Hidden Toxins in Food Labels: How to Identify Harmful Ingredients (Part 1)

 Lower-glycemic options that reduce blood sugar spikes when used mindfully.

-🟢 Whole Food Sugars
+🟢 Whole Food Sweetness

 Coconut sugar, dates, fresh fruit